During Replication Which Enzyme Unwinds The Dna Double Helix

 The activity of helicases is tightly regulated to ensure proper timing and coordination of DNA replication, repair, and other cellular processes.
 Regulation can occur through various mechanisms, including:

-- Cell Cycle Control: Helicase activity is often regulated by cell cycle checkpoints to ensure that DNA replication is completed before cell division.
+• Cell Cycle Control: Helicase activity is often regulated by cell cycle checkpoints to see to it that DNA replication is completed before cell division.

 Challenges and Solutions in DNA Unwinding